adrien914/Mac_Gyver_Great_Escape/README.md

 - Your goal is to get to the exit of the labyrinth.

-- To achieve this goal you have to get the three items scattered on the map to craft a syringe and make the guardian disappear
+- To achieve this goal you have to get the three items scattered on the map to craft a syringe and kill the guardian with it